NOTE: This is Part 2 of a two-part story – to read Part 1, please click HERE.

 Again, ITIL forces an IT organization to consider its perspective on service, so that it is better aligning itself with the needs of the customer and delivering services in a user-centric way.
 Now of course, in order to meet customer needs, technical expertise is necessary, but everything is delivered through intuitive interfaces.

 There are three types of certifications a person can get: foundation, intermediate, and master.
 As you might guess, you can’t just stroll into a master class.
 You can start out by learning the material through an online course or in-person class (two or three days).
 If you have two years of in-the-field IT service under your belt, you can target any one of the nine sections of the intermediate level, choosing whatever path you want.
+Then comes the studying part, which can be hard for a person.
+However, there are study guides and answers to multiple certification programs that one could look up online.

 Again, keep in mind the individuality of certification.
 “Because ITIL is a guidance, not a rule, there is no concept of ‘compliance,'” says Heusser, “so you cannot get a department, team, or company ‘ITIL Certified’; only the people that work in that organization.”
 Obviously, though, an organization can have a staff that is 100% certified.